hetu-script/hetu-script/docs/docs/docs/en-US/syntax/README.md

 ### Literal struct and literal function

-You can bind a literal function onto a literal struct object and get a new function.
+You can bind a literal function (and only a literal function) onto a literal struct object and get a new function.

 This is useful when you want to seperate data and logic, and still want the function to be able to have 'this' keyword.

-Notice that this method won't modify the functio itself.
+Notice that this method won't modify the function itself.
 It will give you a new function instead.

 ```dart
 final obj = {